datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 round(7.316, 2)
 ```

 How did I know about these `max()` and `round()` functions?
-Well, it's something you learn with experience.
-Whenever you are doing something that you think is already built into python, I suggest you do a quick internet search to see if there's a function that does it for you.
+Well, this is something you learn with experience.
+Whenever you are doing a pretty standard task in Python, you can be pretty sure that there's already a function that can do this for you.
+A quick internet search will help you out.
 If you know the name of the function to use, but not how to use it, you can use the `help()` function, like this:

 ```
 help(round)